$Z_3$ and $(\times Z_3)^3$ symmetry protected topological paramagnets: Introduction

 According to the standard definition, gapped SPT states have several characteristic properties.
 The system should have an internal symmetry $G$ and a ground state with no spontaneous symmetry breaking.
 The SPT state should be distinct from the "trivial" state (a kind of product spin/boson state) and can not be continuously (in some parameters) connected with a "trivial" state without closing the gap in the bulk.
 The last property is that the two states can be connected continuously without closing the gap, but one or more symmetries of the Hamiltonian should be broken.
 As a general rule, an SPT system has massless edge states, which at some momentum have zero energy.
 Furthermore, the presence of the gapless edge (or its absence) can, in principle, distinguish the SPT state from the trivial ground state.
 Therefore, some characteristic classes topologically protect these edge states.
 Refs.~\cite{Wen-2012,Wen-2013,Wen-2014} report classification of SPT states in $d$ dimensional spin models according to cohomology groups $H^{d+1}(G, U(1))$ of the site symmetry group $G$ of the models with coefficients in wave functions phase factor $U(1)$.
+This bulk-boundary link and appearance of massless edge states is a hallmark of t'Hooft anomaly \cite{t'Hooft}, linked to well known Lieb-Schultz-Mattis (LSM) theorem, which is an anomaly between translational invariance and global symmetry G of the system \cite{Alavirad-2021,Lanzetta-2022}.
+In Ref.~ \cite{Lanzetta-2022}, it was shown how the presence of this anomaly helps to formulate the low energy limit of lattice theories.
+Namely, if the anomaly symmetry of the lattice model coincides with the one in quantum field theory, then both low energy limits may also coincide.

-A natural question to ask is how to construct models with the SPT phase.
-In this respect, Ref.~\cite{Levin-Gu} reports a nice procedure formulated to generate massless edge modes in the paramagnetic phase of two dimensional $Z_2$ Ising model in bulk.
-The idea is that one can make any unitary transformation of the Hamiltonian and operators and generate a new theory in bulk.
-Since the transformation is unitary, the spectrum in the bulk of the model will remain the same.
-However, the excitations may gain nontrivial statistics\cite{Wu-2013,Yoshida-2015,Yoshida-2016-1,Yoshida-2017} .
+One approach to understanding SPT phases is through the use of group cohomology, that allows both for the characterization of topological phases in terms of the underlying symmetry group and their construction\cite{Wen-2013}.
+Specifically, Ref. \cite{Wen-2013} examines how the concept of a group extension can be used to construct SPT models with a variety of different symmetries, including discrete and continuous symmetries.
+Here one has to derive an explicit group cocycle and then construct a lattice SPT model following the procedure outlined in that work.
+The group cohomology classification also offers physical insites into the implications of these models, including their relevance to topological insulators, superconductors, and other exotic quantum materials.